ece3400team11/ece3400team11.github.io/_labs/lab3/lab3.md

 ## Demo

-Here is a demo of the integration working on a simple maze:
+Below is a demo of the integration working on a simple maze.
+The robot successfully starts on a 660 Hz tone, it maps out the 2 by 3 maze and stops whever it detects and IR hat to prevent robot collisions.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3a3IrtT6TUA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Full lab code